Vallparadís Park: Monumental church complex of Sant Pere de Terrassa

-The churches of Sant Pete de Tarrasa are a monumental complex formed by the Romanesque churches of Sant Pere, Sant Miquel and Santa Maria (San Pedro, San Miguel and Santa María), as well as the clergy house of Sant Pere and an archaeological site that were part of the nucleus of Égara.
+The churches of Sant Pere de Terrassa are a monumental complex formed by the Romanesque churches of Sant Pere, Sant Miquel and Santa Maria (Saint Peter, Saint Michael and Saint Mary), as well as the clergy house of Sant Pere and an archaeological site that were part of the nucleus of Égara.

 It is a series of buildings with an existence of more than 1500 years that were restored in the late 19th century.
 Later, in 1906, an archaeological search was carried out on the site by the architect Josep Puig i Cadafalch.
 This exploration resulted in one of the most important elements for the historiographical evaluation of the diocese of Egara, documented from the year 400 to 750.
 The complex, which encompasses both the late and early medieval periods, was built on a small hill on both sides of the Vallparadís and Monner torrents that make up the park, at a time when Christianity went from being a tolerated religion to an official one.
 At first, a basilica was built, and later a cathedral, in the area currently occupied by the church of Santa Maria and the clergy house.
 In this construction, which lasted more than a century, a funerary shrine with a subway crypt was also built, which today is the church of Sant Miquel.
 In this area, tombs have been found facing east, belonging to the necropolis of the Episcopal period of the 11th century and the Carolingian period of the 9th and 10th centuries.
 During this period a parish church was also built, which corresponds to the church of Sant Pere and the episcopal palace next to the cathedral.

 The whole ecclesiastical complex expanded progressively over the years until its peak, around the 11th and 12th centuries.